VictorDelamonica/VictorDelamonica.github.io/docs/MAINTENANCE.md

 When adding features:
 - [ ] Update README.md
-- [ ] Update ARCHITECTURE.md if structure changes
+- [ ] Update ARCHITECTURE.md if the structure changes
 - [ ] Add to CHANGELOG.md
 - [ ] Update component documentation
 - [ ] Add JSDoc comments to new functions